metisvela/sailtrack-module/README.md

  - `STM_MQTT_USERNAME` (string): The username used to authenticate to the MQTT broker.
 Defaults to "mosquitto" (the default broker's username).
  - `STM_MQTT_PASSWORD` (string): The password used to authenticate to the MQTT broker.
 Defaults to "sailtrack" (the default broker's password).

-To confifure the library, you can add the overridden defines in the `platformio.ini` file, under the `build_flags` section, as in the following example:
+To confifure the library, you can add the overridden defines in the `platformio.ini` file, under the `build_flags` section, as in the following example (double quotes must be escaped):
 ```ini
 [env:esp32dev]
 platform = espressif32